NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/client-side storage/The role of HTML5 IndexedDB, the past, present and future.md

 **Security risks with IndexedDB**
 - standard forensic tools may be used to identify data stored, and then deleted from IndexedDB
 - data stored on the client file system is unencrypted
+- deleted data is not really deleted and it is recoverable in forensic environment
+- given the IndexedDB design, it is possible to iterate over all tables (object stores) and read the whole content of the database in one fell swoop

 ---
 #### References